PlasmaPy/plasmapy.github.io/pages/meetings/summer-school-2024.md

 workshop will help participants learn how to contribute to an open source software project like PlasmaPy.

+## Topics

+We anticipate that the summer school will cover the following topics:

+- Introducing `astropy.units`
+- Using `plasmapy.particles` and `plasmapy.formulary`
+- Using `git` ang GitHub
+- Writing automated software tests
+- Writing documentation
+- PlasmaPy's code contribution workflow
+- Tips for writing clean scientific software
+- Psychological safety in code review

 ## Dates

 Monday, July 29 to Thursday, August 1